How to Spot An Untrustworthy Translation Company And Save Your Day

 6. Multiple Identities

-Please, don’t get me wrong here.
-I’m not saying some companies are suffering from schizophrenia.
-But some are close to.
-Seriously.
-I sometimes receive “offers” from “leading translation companies” having multiple identities.
+You might have received offers from “leading translation companies” having multiple identities.
 The name indicated in the email signature is different from that on the email address.
 The Vendor Manager claims they are based in a country, but their address is pointing to a city in another country, plus their IP address is from a third country.
 Well, once you notice all this inconsistent information, you know what to do, don’t you?

-You may have your own signs that usually ring the alarm bells and make you run away from translation agencies.
+You may have your own signs that usually ring the alarm bells and make you run away from untrustworthy translation agencies.
 Share these in your comments and let others benefit from your experience.